top of page

 If candles aren’t your thing, how about some great incense?
 One that’s made from simple ingredients like rosemary, peppermint, citronella, lemongrass, cedarwood, and a sawdust base, with none of the bad stuff found in many incense products like synthetic fragrances.
 Each stick burns for about two and a half hours!

 So you forgot your bug spray, and now you’re covered in bug bites.
 The itch is slowly driving you insane.
 What do you do?
 I’m glad you asked.
 You don’t have to reach for steroid creams to relieve your itch.
 First, wash the bug bites several times per day with calamine soap.
-Then apply this all-natural bite relief soothing balm.
+Then, apply this all-natural bite relief soothing balm.
 Use it throughout the day as needed.
 It features a blend of natural oils, including Andiroba oil.
 This fantastic plant helps to soothe and calm bug bites and redness quickly.

 You don’t have to choose between natural and effective.
 However, you do need to take action to protect yourself from tick-borne diseases.
 Ensure to consistently check for ticks and take measures to prevent getting bit every time you are out in the yard and the woods.